 Last updated November 14, 2023

-Support agents possess different levels of knowledge and emotional intelligence—which can come with risk when dealing with customers.
+Support agents possess different levels of knowledge and emotional intelligence—which can come with risk when assisting customers.
 If a new agent is unfamiliar with your company or doesn’t know how to handle a particular situation, they could unintentionally share incorrect information or fail to resolve a customer’s issue during a support conversation.

 Call center scripts can help your team stay on track and provide effective (and company-approved) responses to the people who matter most: your customers.

 - Scripts for offering advice

 - Call center script best practices

 A call center script, or customer service script, is a document that outlines what an agent is supposed to say in response to a specific scenario.
 A script guides agents through customer calls, helping to reduce errors and increase efficiency.

 It’s important to note that call center scripts aren’t supposed to sound robotic.
 They’re carefully and thoughtfully written, and agents often adapt them to fit their own customer service voice and sound more conversational.

 Not every call center uses scripts for dealing with customer issues.
 Even in call centers that do have scripts available, agents may “play it by ear” to determine if they need to use them.